Popples (1986 TV series): Sports Popples

 A group of six sports-themed Popples who appeared in only two episodes: "Decatha-Pop-A-Lon Popples" (in which all six appeared) and "Popple Cheer" (in which all but Cuester appeared).
-The only previously established character they ever make contact with is Bonnie, in the latter episode, where they explain they're "new in the neighbourhood".
+The only previously established character they ever make contact with is Bonnie, in the latter episode, where they explain they are "new in the neighbourhood".
 They are voiced by Danny Mann.

 The Sports Popples each specialize in one sport, wears an outfit based on that sport, and folds into an appropriate type of ball.
 Even their tails are shaped like sports balls: